liartem/mlops-zoomcamp/final_project/README.md

 <h1> Technical details</h1>

 The project is implemented on Ubuntu 22.04 on Amazon AWS.
 The described steps for reproducbility are based on specific AWS configuration and may be different based on the production platform (GCP, Azure, locally, and so on).
-The instruction about reproducibility of a project can be found in **how to reproduce** section <br/>
+The instruction about reproducibility of a project can be found in actual readme. <br/>

 This repository has 2 folders: *src*  and *data*.
 The folder *data* contains the whole dataset for the given service.
 Due to the small size of dataset, it is located directly in git.
 In the folder *src* the man source code is provided with various configuration files for docker and existing databases. <br/>